danchou-san/useless-website/README.md

 # useless-website
-A website that is useless
+A website that is useless.

 ![Alt text](funy.PNG)
+With funy dog.